qpv-research-group/solcore5/docs/source/Solvers/DriftDiffusionUtilities.rst

 .. py:function:: iv_pdd(junction, options):

-	Calculates the IV curve of the device at the **internal_voltages** included indicated in the options.
+	Calculates the IV curve of the device at the **internal_voltages** indicated in the options.
 Depending on the options, also, the IV will be calculated in the dark (calling the equilibrium_pdd function) or under illumination (calling the short_circuit_pdd function).
 If the voltage range has positive and negative values, the problem is solved twice: from 0 V to the maximum positive and from 0 V to the maximum negative, concatenating the results afterwards.

     After finishing the calculation, the Junction object will have a few extra attributes, in addition to those resulting from equilibrium_pdd and short_circuit_pdd (yes, there is a lot of redundancy at the moment):